Courses Descriptions 2024

 Where: various walking tracks, gentle gradient and mostly sealed

-Leaders: Aileen Jones, Suzanne McNally
+Leaders: Aileen Jones

 Gentle Walking Group (ACT07a)